-Proposal 2: Ratification of the Appointment of Independent Registered Public Accounting Firm
+Proposal 3: Ratification of the Appointment of Independent Registered Public Accounting Firm

-The Audit Committee of the board of directors has appointed PricewaterhouseCoopers LLP as our independent registered public accounting firm for fiscal year 2013.
-We are presenting this appointment to our stockholders for ratification at the Annual Meeting.
+The Audit Committee of the Board has appointed PricewaterhouseCoopers LLP as the Company's independent registered public accounting firm for fiscal 2014.
+Coke Consolidated is presenting this appointment to its stockholders for ratification at the Annual Meeting.

-PricewaterhouseCoopers LLP audited our consolidated financial statements and internal control over financial reporting for fiscal year 2012.
+PricewaterhouseCoopers LLP audited the Company's consolidated financial statements and internal control over financial reporting for fiscal 2013.
 Representatives of PricewaterhouseCoopers LLP are expected to be present at the Annual Meeting with an opportunity to make a statement if they desire to do so.
 They also are expected to be available to respond to appropriate questions.

-Stockholder ratification of the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm is not required.
-We are submitting the appointment of PricewaterhouseCoopers LLP to the stockholders for ratification as a matter of good corporate practice.
+Stockholder ratification of the appointment of PricewaterhouseCoopers LLP as the independent registered public accounting firm is not required.
+Coke Consolidated is submitting the appointment of PricewaterhouseCoopers LLP to the stockholders for ratification as a matter of good corporate practice.
 If the stockholders fail to ratify the appointment, the Audit Committee will reconsider its appointment of PricewaterhouseCoopers LLP.
+Even if this appointment is ratified, the Audit Committee, in its discretion, may direct the appointment of a different independent registered public accounting firm at any time during the year if the Audit Committee determines that such a change would be in the best interest of the Company and its stockholders.

-Approval of the ratification of the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm for fiscal year 2013 requires the affirmative vote of a majority of the total votes of all shares of our common stock and class B common stock present in person or represented by proxy and entitled to vote on Proposal 2.
+Approval of the ratification of the appointment of PricewaterhouseCoopers LLP as Coke Consolidated's independent registered public accounting firm for fiscal 2014 requires the affirmative vote of a majority of the total votes of all shares of Coke Consolidated common stock and class B common stock present, in person or by proxy, and entitled to vote on Proposal 3.